39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

 You’ll want to set up a school of at least five penguin tetras.
 This provides the stability and comfort they need.
 Otherwise, they do well in communities with tank mates of a similar size and temperament.

-Don’t confuse the flame tetra with the ember tetra, even with their similar names.
+Don’t confuse the Flame tetra (Hyphessobrycon flammeus) with the Ember tetra, even with their similar names.
 They’re about the same size, and they both share that transparent appearance.

 Flames come from coastal rivers in Brazil.
 They prefer aquariums that mimic the same sandy-bottomed habitat.
 You don’t need to go overboard with the water current, though.
 A gentle, slow-moving current is sufficient for these little tetras.